mr2j/Getting-And-Cleaning-Data-Coursera/README.md

 # Getting And Cleaning Data Coursera
 Johnny Jensen 2017-07-09

+This assignment is about getting, cleaning and structuring mobile accelerometer and gyrometer data.

 You can run the script run_analysis.R, as long as it is located in the unzipped UCI HAR Dataset folder.

 Question 1 - Merges the training and the test sets to create one data set.